Ignite Program sparks passion about entrepreneurship

 The panel included Katy Welch, owner of Java Jive in Hannibal, Linda Studer, owner of Mississippi Marketplace in Hannibal, Mindy Hays, Shelter insurance agent in Monroe City, Desiree Mudd, manager of CW Trophies and Awards in Monroe City, and Jeanette Hill, Ph.D., founder of NanAby, LLC based in Hannibal.

-From financing your business and training your employees, to understanding worth ethic and balancing work life and family - the panel got very real about both the rewards and challenges of starting a business.
+From financing your business and training your employees, to balancing work life and family, the panel of women shared the good, the bad, and the ugly about their journey into entrepreneurship.

+Mindy Hayes encouraged everyone to “100% follow your dreams.”
+She warned the audience that starting a business “Isn’t all Instagram-post worthy” but when she was asked if she would do it all over again, she responded with a resounding “Yes.”

+Jeanette Hill told the group that the time to get started is now.

 “Ask lots of questions, do your homework, but there’s never going to be a perfect time to get started, so just get started and do it,” said Jeanette Hill.
 “Everybody is winging it.”